 Kiera is a fully-fledged first draft just waiting for rewriting and a fancy new title!
 (When I think of one of course.)
-I am setting aside the manuscript for a few months to let it rest.
-(And doing a terrible job ignoring it.) 😀 For now we’ll just have to console ourselves with the pinspiration board, excerpts, and the prequel short story. 😉
+I am planning to pick it up for a rewrite this July. 😀 For now we’ll just have to console ourselves with the pinspiration board, excerpts, and the prequel short story. 😉

 On the backburner…